 determine the applicable penalty period.
 According to HMRC if a person is not registered for VAT makes an unauthorised issue of an invoice showing or including VAT, the penalty period will be the date of the invoice.
 A person is legally liable to a separate penalty for each invoice showing or including VAT (CH91300)

 calculate the amount of the potential lost revenue (PLR) that the penalty will be based upon

 confirm whether it believes the disclosure of the wrongdoing was unprompted or prompted

 determine the quality of disclosure made by the business

 More information on these steps is provided below.

 The penalty for a VAT wrongdoing is based on the VAT or the amount representing VAT shown on the invoice issued by the unauthorised person.

 This amount of tax is the PLR for the purposes of calculating the penalty due and the penalty will be calculated by applying an appropriate percentage to the PLR.
 For a VAT wrongdoing penalty the appropriate penalty percentage will depend upon the behaviour of the person.
-See the Penalties ― VAT wrongdoing ― behaviour of the taxpayer for information on how HMRC classify the behaviour of the person.
+See the Penalties ― VAT wrongdoing ― behaviour of the taxpayer for information on how HMRC classify the behaviour

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.